Gaga-design/Calculator-iOS/README.md

 My first project as a beginner Frontend dev

-It consists of 16 functions and a couple more things, made with eval()
+It consists of 16 buttons and a couple more things, made with eval()